 Board of Governors

 The Senate is the University's senior academic governing body.
-It has authority to determine matters of an academic nature, as described in The University of Manitoba Act.
+It has authority to determine matters of an academic nature.
 The Senate also has the authority to recommend on certain matters to the Board of Governors.

 The Bicameral Governance system is part of The University of Manitoba Act.
 It consists of two separate governing bodies: the Board of Governors and Senate.